craigsapp/RationalNumber/index.md

 Fractions are maintained by default in reduced form.
-For example, setting the value to 2/4 will automatically be reduced (simplified) to 1/2; However, functions for forcing non-reduced fractions are provided, particularly to avoid speed issues for intermediate calculations (although the current mathematical functions will reduce the fraction after every calculation to minimize the chance of overflow).
+For example, setting the value to 2/4 will automatically be reduced (simplified) to 1/2.
+However functions for forcing non-reduced fractions are provided, particularly for avoiding speed issues in intermediate calculations (although the current mathematical functions will reduce the fraction after every calculation to minimize the chance of overflow).

-This implementation limits the numerator and denominator to the range from 0 to 2^53-1 plus a sign, and optional overflow detection is included with the methods checkOverflowOn() and CheckOverflowOff() turning this feature on and off.
+This implementation limits the numerator and denominator to the range from 0 to 2^53-1 plus a sign, and optional automatic overflow detection is included by running checkOverflowOn(), and CheckOverflowOff() turning this feature off.

 ## RationalNumber demonstration